caminashell/certify/README.md

 ### Running Certify

-Simply running this on its own will present the user with an introduction on usage:
+Simply running this on its own will present the user with an introduction to usage:

 ```sh
 certify